Julius Randle: New York Knicks (2019–2024)

-Minnesota Timberwolves (2024–present)
+Minnesota Timberwolves (2024–2026)

 On October 2, 2024, Randle was traded to the Minnesota Timberwolves along with teammate Donte DiVincenzo as part of a three-team trade with the Charlotte Hornets that sent Karl-Anthony Towns to the Knicks.
 On October 22, Randle made his Timberwolves debut, scoring 16 points, nine rebounds and four assists, in a 110–103 loss to his former team, the Los Angeles Lakers.
 On November 17, Randle scored a game-winning 3-point buzzer-beater to give the Timberwolves a 120–117 victory over the Phoenix Suns.
 He started 69 games for the Timberwolves during the 2024–25 NBA season, averaging 18.7 points, 7.1 rebounds, and 4.7 assists.

 In Game 3 of the Western Conference Semifinals, Randle recorded a triple-double with 24 points, 10 rebounds, and 12 assists in a 102–97 win over the Golden State Warriors.
 He became the second Timberwolves player to record a playoff triple-double, after Kevin Garnett.
 In Game 4 of the Western Conference Semifinals, Randle scored a playoff career-high 31 points in a 117–110 victory, helping the Timberwolves take a 3–1 series lead over the Warriors.
 In Game 3 of the Western Conference Finals, Randle scored 24 points in a 143–101 blowout win over the Oklahoma City Thunder.
 The victory cut the Thunder's series lead to 2–1 and marked the Timberwolves’ highest-scoring playoff game in franchise history.
 Minnesota went on to lose to Oklahoma City in five games.

 On June 29, 2025, Randle and the Timberwolves agreed to a three-year, $100 million contract extension.
+On March 25, 2026, Randle scored the game-winning jumper with 8.8 seconds remaining to seal the Timberwolves' come-from-behind 110–108 overtime win over the Houston Rockets.
+The Timberwolves' 13-point overtime comeback was the largest in the play-by-play era.

+Brooklyn Nets (2026–present)

+On July 10, 2026, Randle, alongside the draft rights to Joshua Jefferson, was traded to the Brooklyn Nets as part of a four-team trade in which the Timberwolves acquired LaMelo Ball, Josh Green and the draft rights to Isaiah Evans.